bml-research/data_analysis_bml/excel/excel_09_data_analysis_exercises.md

 2. What is the relative expression value in this mouse?
 3. Which mouse has the lowest expression of pAKT?
 4. How many empty cells are in the BAD column?
-5. Which mouse of the Ts65Dn genotype group has the highest Tau expression (se multi-sort or filters)?
+5. Which mouse of the Ts65Dn genotype group has the highest Tau expression (use multi-sort or filters)?
-6. Which mouse of the Ts65Dn genotype, and saline treatment group has the highest Tau expression (se multi-sort or filters)?
+6. Which mouse of the Ts65Dn genotype, and saline treatment group has the highest Tau expression (use multi-sort or filters)?

 ### Exercise 3